Star Chef Zak Pelaccio Teams Up with Hudson Sculptor for a Festival That Blends Art and Cooking

-The chefs on board to grill this year include Jess Shadbolt and Clare de Boer of King Restaurant, Nick Curtola of Four Horsemen, Ignacio Mattos of Estela, Cafe Altro Paradiso, and Flora Bar, Victoria Blamey, Seamus Mullen of Whirlybird + Greens, El Colmado, Negro Piattoni of Metta, and Sam Mason of Oddfellows, as well as beverage director Yana Volfson of Cosme and ATLA and Elad Zvi of Broken Shaker (the recently opened rooftop bar at Gramercy’s Freehand hotel).
+The chefs on board to grill this year include Jess Shadbolt and Clare de Boer of King Restaurant; Nick Curtola of Four Horsemen; Ignacio Mattos of Estela, Cafe Altro Paradiso, and Flora Bar; Victoria Blamey; Seamus Mullen of Whirlybird + Greens and El Colmado; Negro Piattoni of Metta; and Sam Mason of Oddfellows, as well as beverage director Yana Volfson of Cosme and ATLA and Elad Zvi of Broken Shaker (the recently opened rooftop bar at Gramercy’s Freehand hotel).

 Set among pastoral fields, live music from Club D’elf, imported natural wine, and the sizzling sounds of these renowned chefs at work, Perry’s metal sculptures will double as creative grilling surfaces.
 One such sculpture, the 12-foot-tall Pyramid Plancha, features a tray engineered to swivel back and forth over an open fire; yet another, the cantilevered “chandelier,” utilizes a set of chains for dangling meat over the flames.

 It all started about four years ago, when Pelaccio, who launched the Fatty Crab empire, and business partners Patrick Milling Smith and Kevin Pomplun wanted to organize an event with the Northern Chefs Alliance.
-The concept was simple enough: “We decided we would grill and smoke,” Pelaccio said.
+The concept was simple enough: “We decided we would grill and smoke,” Pelaccio says.
 “Everyone had a great time.
-We did, too.”
-Now, by popular demand, the event is back with a fresh set of culinary talent.
+We did too.”
+Now, by popular demand, the event is back with a fresh crop of culinary talent.

 “The nature of the restaurant business is that it’s hard work and often unrewarding.
-There’s a low profit margin,” Pelaccio pointed out.
-“We want to highlight it as a professional craft, and are focusing on helping people throughout the country, not just Hudson.”
+There’s a low profit margin,” Pelaccio points out.
+“We want to highlight it as a professional craft and are focusing on helping people throughout the country, not just Hudson.”

-“Nobody does events like this,” he added with a laugh.
+“Nobody does events like this,” he adds with a laugh.
 “It’s truly unique.
 You have to see it to believe it.”